csayres/fvcExamples/readme.md

 |  9 | CENTROIDS     | BinTableHDU   |  85  | 558R x 37C | sep (source extractor) centroid detections and measurements |
 | 10 | OFFSETS       | BinTableHDU   |  45  | 500R x 17C | unsure, used by jaeger? |

+FIBERDATA and OFFSETS are tables used by jaeger for configuration building and fvc-looping.

 POSITIONERTABLE, WOKCOORDS, and FIDUCIALCOORDS are copies of the tables included in the [fps_calibrations](https://www.github.com/sdss/fps_calibrations) product.
+They describe things like where holes are located in the wok, the alpha/beta zeropoints and armlengths for each robot, the locations of science and metrology fibers for each robot, and the locations of the fiducials in the wok.
+They are copied into each FVC image for reprocessing purposes, because the calibration files can change overtime.

+CENTROIDS is a table containing all the automatically detected and measured sources in the image.
+The majority of the columns are described in the [sep](https://sep.readthedocs.io/en/v1.1.x/) documentation specifically the returned "objects" array [here](https://sep.readthedocs.io/en/v1.0.x/api/sep.extract.html)